-Benghazi mastermind sentenced to 22 years
+Benghazi 'mastermind' sentenced to 22 years

-Washington (CNN)Libyan militia leader Ahmed Abu Khatallah was sentenced to 22 years in prison Wednesday on charges related to the 2012 attack on the US consulate in Benghazi, Libya, which led to the deaths of four Americans and ignited a political firestorm.
+Washington (CNN)Libyan militia leader Ahmed Abu Khatalah was sentenced to 22 years in prison Wednesday on charges related to the 2012 attack on the US consulate in Benghazi, Libya, which led to the deaths of four Americans and ignited a political firestorm.

-The sentence comes after a federal jury found Abu Khatallah guilty on four of 18 charges in November, and more than three years after US commandos captured him at a beach side villa and brought him to the United States to face trial.
+The sentence comes after a federal jury found Abu Khatalah guilty on four of 18 charges in November, and more than three years after US commandos captured him at a beach side villa and brought him to the United States to face trial.

 But while prosecutors sought to portray Abu Khattalah as the ringleader of the Benghazi attacks and a "stone-cold terrorist," the jury ultimately found him not guilty of the murders of US Ambassador J. Christopher Stevens, as well as US government employees Sean Smith, Tyrone Woods and Glen Doherty.